Vector in R Language

 seq(0, 100*pi, by = pi)

-Non integer vector in R
+Non integer vectors in R

 One can assign a vector to a variable using the assignment operator (<-) or equal symbol (=).
 The examples are: